Gregory shares how finding a mentor made all the difference in the world to him, and his entire family.

 And then about two years ago, I noticed my vision declining.
 I was like, "This is getting worse.
 Something's going on here."
 Find out I have cataracts.
 Saw the cataracts.
 They removed the cataracts.
 That's as good as I'm going to get.
 And here I am.
 Now I'm visually impaired, legally blind.
 And that's it.

-Douglas: Gregory reached out and discovered Hadley’s mentor program.
+Marc: Gregory reached out and discovered Hadley’s peer-to-peer program.

 Gregory: The turning point, when I got my phone call from my mentor, somebody that has gone through and is going through vision loss, made the difference where I am now.
 It's been one of the best things, Bill and I, he calls every two weeks, and we don't talk about woe is me.
 We talk about all kinds of stuff, and what's out there.
 And he helps me out, and I help him out.
 And just to have somebody to talk to that's going through the same thing or has gone through the same thing.
 You put one foot forward at a time.